Sajan81/GursagarBookStore/GursagarBookStore/README.txt

-  i have resolved all the errors and it was like a pain it took almost half an hour to clear all the errors but somehow i maanged to clear and try to run it and it was working i have aded Sd.cs file in my project and have modified  all the project and added reference to the given
+  i have resolved all the errors and it was like a pain it took almost half an hour to clear all the errors but somehow i maanged to clear and try to run it and it was working i have aded Sd.cs file in my project and have modified  all the project and added reference to the given i have added area known as a Customer under areas